-The City commissioned the development of the South Glendale Historic Context and Historic Resources Survey (2019 Survey) for the South Glendale Community Plan (SGCP) area to aid in identifying potential historic resources.
+The City commissioned the development of the South Glendale Historic Context (2014 Context) and Historic Resources Survey (2019 Survey) for the South Glendale Community Plan (SGCP) area to aid in identifying potential historic resources.
 The Project site was included in the 2019 Survey, which assigned the residential building located at 1642 South Central Avenue a California Historical Resource Status Code 5S3, meaning it appears individually eligible for local designation through survey evaluation.
 The 2019 Survey determined the 1642 South Central Avenue is eligible for its architecture as a Craftsman-style residence and for its association as a circa 1910 residence within the City of Tropico.
 It is identified as a historic resource since it is a rare surviving example of residential architecture from the period before the town was annexed into the City of Glendale (1918), and for the quality of its Craftsman-style design.
-The house and garage at 1608 Gardena Avenue were built in 1920 and 1923, respectively.
-These two buildings were built in the City of Glendale after the 1918 annexation of Tropico, and are modest examples of Craftsman-style design, lacking in the abundance of design features that make 1642 South Central Avenue a significant example of the style.
+The house and garage located at 1608 Gardena Avenue were built in 1920 and 1923, respectively, and were not identified in the South Glendale Historic Context and Historic Resources Survey as potentially historic.
+These two buildings were built in the City of Glendale after the 1918 annexation of Tropico, and are modest examples of Craftsman-style design, lacking in the abundance of design features that make the house located at 1642 South Central Avenue a significant example of the Craftsman style.

 The EIR's analysis was conducted and completed in accordance with the practices described in the Secretary of the Interior's Standards and Guidelines for Historic Preservation, including standards for identifying, evaluating, and documenting resources.
-Applicable national, state, and local level criteria were considered, as well as the context-driven methods and framework used by the 2014 South Glendale Historic Context Statement (2014 Context) and the 2019 Survey.
+Applicable national, state, and local level criteria were considered, as well as the context-driven methods and framework used by the 2014 Context and the 2019 Survey.

 Criteria A/1/1 (Events): The residential building at 1642 South Central Avenue is not individually eligible for listing in the National Register of Historic Places (NRHP) and the California Register of Historical Resources (CRHR) but is individually eligible for listing in the Glendale Register of Historic Resources.
 The property does not have an important association with events or patterns that have made a significant contribution to the broad patterns of national, state, or local history.
 However, as previously identified by the 2019 Survey, the residential building at 1642 South Central Avenue is associated with Early Development and Town Settlement, 1872-1918, because it was constructed in 1913, before the township of Tropico was annexed into the City of Glendale in 1918.
 The secondary residence and garage at 1608 Gardena Avenue were constructed in 1920 and 1923, respectively (post-dating the City of Tropico).
-Therefore, the 1642 South Central Avenue is individually eligible for listing in the Glendale Register of Historic Resources under Criterion 1 and conversely the property as a whole is not individually eligible for listing in the NRHP and CRHR under Criteria A/1.
+Therefore, the house located at 1642 South Central Avenue is individually eligible for listing in the Glendale Register of Historic Resources under Criterion 1 and conversely the property as a whole is not individually eligible for listing in the NRHP and CRHR under Criteria A/1.
+The later addition of the residence and garage at 1608 are not part of the original historic context for the historic property and were not built during the period of significance for the residence located at 1642 South Central although the buildings are all on the same lot.